Can you be a career champion?

 - Partner with the Walter Center to develop a Liberal Arts Impact event for your department.
 Contact Justin Zuschlag, Senior Associate Director, Career Education, to organize an event.

-The following handouts detailing Walter Center Services and instructions on attending Virtual Events at IU with Handshake can be printed out or added to your Canvas site.
+This handout detailing Walter Center Services can be printed out or added to your Canvas site.